JRW-lab/JRW-lab.github.io/about.markdown

 permalink: /about/
 ---

+Hello, I'm Jeremiah Wimer—but my friends call me Rhys (my middle name).
+I'm a graduate student in electrical engineering with a specialization in statistical signal processing.
+I have a strong interest in writing efficient, reliable code and tackling complex system-level challenges, driven by curiosity and a passion for sharing knowledge.

+I believe that meaningful progress—both in technology and society—comes from collaboration and open understanding.
+This website serves as a platform to share my experiences, projects, and insights with the broader community.

-Hello!
-I am Jeremiah Wimer, a graduate student studying statistical signal proccessing, but my friends call me Rhys (my middle name).
-This website showcases some of my professional work with statistical signal processing and wireless communications, as well as some personal projects I've been interested in.
-Specfically, I have experience working with pulse shaping waveforms, OTFS, ODDM, and machine learning applications in biomedical signal analysis.
+Here, you'll find examples of my work in statistical signal processing and wireless communications, along with a selection of personal projects.
+My experience includes research and development in pulse shaping waveforms, modulation techniques such as OFDM, OTFS, and ODDM, as well as machine learning applications in biomedical signal analysis.

 [View my resume]( /resume.pdf )

-This website acts as a host for code written for project I've been a part of.
-In wireless communications, I've specifically conducted work on realistic pulse shaping waveforms, orthogonal time-frequency space (OTFS), orthogonal delay-Doppler multiplexing (ODDM) and tri-orthogonal ODDM.
-I've also trained an accurate elastic-net logistic regression model capable of detecting dehydration in infants, and another for detecting internal bleeding in pigs.